 3. Use simple sentences.

-Someone being sold to looks for any reason to stop reading your copy.
+Modern readers are looking for any reason to stop reading your work.
 Don’t let your needlessly complex sentences be the reason.
 Here’s an example from some technology marketing copy (that I’ve changed slightly to protect the guilty).

 The digital economy has been shaped by globalization forces, increased customer expectations, and disruptors from the outside—which drives IT organizations to embrace the cloud and service on-demand.